About

 Ivica Ico Bukvic

-I am a discipline-agnostic (a.k.a. post-disciplinary) creative exploring and building technologies for a better tomorrow.
-My current research trajectories consist of low-latency synchronous musical co-creation over distance, aural immersion and broadening of human cognitive bandwidth in automotive scenarios, large-scale digital signal processing, including spatialization, and data sonification, and enhancing K-12 education through integrated technology-mediated experiential learning.
+I am a post-disciplinary creative exploring and building technologies and crafting immersive experiences for a better tomorrow.
+My current research trajectories consist of low-latency synchronous musical co-creation over distance, multisensory immersion and broadening of human cognitive bandwidth in automotive scenarios, large-scale digital signal processing, including spatialization and data sonification, and enhancing K-12 education through integrated technology-mediated experiential learning.

-I believe in an integrative and holistic approach to creativity and scholarship, and a better future through culture and technology.
+I believe in an integrative and holistic approach to creative scholarship, and a better future through culture and technology.

-Since joining Virginia Tech, I received over $1.8M in external funding from industry and government agencies, including Google, Microsoft, National Science Foundation, NASA, and the Office of Naval Research (a part of US Department of Defense).
+Since 2011, I received over $5.7M in external funding from industry and government agencies, including Google, Microsoft, National Science Foundation, NASA, and the Office of Naval Research (a part of US Department of Defense).
 As a staunch life-long practitioner of and advocate for an integrative approach to education, I have developed custom-tailored Higher Ed frameworks for the implementation, integration, assessment, and affirmation of industry-relevant interdisciplinary education and scholarship.
-Most recently, this includes working with over hundred faculty, staff, and students on developing a comprehensive interdisciplinary curricular pipeline (undergraduate to PhD) that focuses on the impactful technology-mediated integration of arts, design, and engineering.
+Most recently, this includes working with the Alliance for the Arts in Research Universities and its member institutions on developing arts metrics.